norse/norse/docs/pages/tasks.rst

 -------------

 Norse arrives with a number of built-in examples called tasks.
-These tasks serves to 1) illustrate what types of tasks *can* be done with Norse and 2) how to use Norse for specific tasks.
+These tasks serve to 1) illustrate what types of tasks *can* be done with Norse and 2) how to use Norse for specific tasks.
 Please note that some tasks require additional dependencies, like OpenAI gym for the cartpole task, which is not included in vanilla Norse.